Comurule/fatcoder-farm/README.md

 cd fatcoder-farm
 ```

-* Create .env file for environmental variables in your root directory like the __.env.sample__ file and provide the mongo database uri
+* Create .env file for environmental variables in your root directory like the __.env.sample__ file and provide the necessary details. ( You can also change the defaukt values of the system configurations in `src/config/sysConfig.js`).

 * Install all dependencies using this command(in your Command Line)
 ```